Niraj-Senpai/Real-Time-Stock-Market-Data-Pipeline-using-Apache-Kafka-AWS/README.md

 ## Dataset Used
-Here is the dataset used in the video - https://www.kaggle.com/datasets/jacksoncrow/stock-market-dataset
+Here is the dataset used in the project - https://www.kaggle.com/datasets/jacksoncrow/stock-market-dataset